Electric vehicles could revolutionize how we get around, but they will still need insuring the same way as other cars.

-For electric-only vehicles such as the Chevy Volt or a Tesla Model 3, there is the question of what you compare it to.
+For electric-only vehicles such as the Chevy Bolt or a Tesla Model 3, there is the question of what you compare it to.

 When both electric and gas-powered models exist there is still a major problem with direct comparisons: The upfront purchase price of an electric vehicle is usually significantly more than its non-electric equivalent.

 A car that costs $10,000 more to buy will potentially cost more to insure as well.
 If you have collision coverage and your electric car is totaled, a claim to replace the more expensive car will be higher.

 The other assumption behind the higher numbers is that an electric vehicle will cost more to repair.
 This is due to things like the sophisticated battery technology being more complicated to repair or replace.

 While available data is pretty thin, this idea is borne out by the available analysis of the topic.

 Research from 2015 by Nerdwallet found that for vehicles with gas and electric versions the premiums for the EVs were 21 percent higher.